rashid2608/web_crawler/README.md

 3. The crawler doesn't handle JavaScript-rendered content.
 4. No persistent storage of crawl results.
 5. The client-server communication could be improved for real-time updates.

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.